LGBTQ rights in Texas: Public opinion

 Since 2009, Texans between the ages of 18 and 29 have increasingly supported same-sex marriage at a faster rate than that of the general population.
 In June 2009, the University of Texas found that 49% of that age group supported same-sex marriage as opposed to 29% of the general population.
 In February 2013, it found that 59% of them did so, while only 37% of the general population had the same opinion.
 Opposition from Texans between the ages of 18 and 29 dropped 12 points in the same period, from 28 to 16%.
 At the same time, opposition from the general population in Texan dropped 5 points, from 52.7% to 47.5%.
 Glengariff Group, Inc., in conjunction with the pro-LGBT rights Equality Texas Foundation, found that support in that age group rose from 53.6% in 2010 to 67.9% in 2013, while within the general population in Texas, support rose from 42.7% to 47.9%.

 Later polls have found that a majority of Texans support same-sex marriage.
 A 2017 Public Religion Research Institute poll, for example, showed support for same-sex marriage in Texas at 55 percent.
 Thirty-four percent were opposed and 11 percent were unsure.
+In 2024, the same poll had 61 percent in favor, with 35 percent opposed (and 3 percent unsure or non-responsive to the question).

 Support organizations

+Equality Texas

+Equality Texas has been working hard to build tools and resources to engage in the civic process since 1978.
+They started leadership programs, real-time bill tracking, work centers on public education, skill building, and on-the-ground organizing in the fight against anti-LGBTQIA+.

+Equality Texas is the largest statewide nonprofit fighting for LGBTQIA+ Texans.
+They have six pillars of foundations to help Texans feel more comfortable.
+(Organize, Education, Analyze, Advocate, Train, and Connect).

+Equality Texas has many opportunities to seek comfort and to speak up.